keitabroadwater/gnns_in_action/README.md

 - **Chapter 1: Discovering GNNs**
 Unravel the mystique of GNNs, their origins, evolution, and the pivotal role they play in drawing actionable insights from intricate graph data.

-- **Chapter 2: Graph Data Models and Data Pipelining**
-Dive deep into the core of graph data structures, data modeling techniques, and efficient pipelining strategies essential for handling complex graph data.

-- **Chapter 3: Graph Embeddings**
+- **Chapter 2: Graph Embeddings**
 Master the art and science of translating graph data into vector spaces, opening doors to a universe of machine learning applications.

 #### Part 2: GNNs
 Venture into the core architectures and algorithms that power GNNs, illustrated with real-world applications and hands-on examples.

-- **Chapter 4: Graph Convolutional Networks and GraphSAGE**
+- **Chapter 3: Graph Convolutional Networks and GraphSAGE**
 A detailed exploration of GCNs and GraphSAGE, unveiling their architectural nuances, operational principles, and implementation details.

-- **Chapter 5: Graph Attention Networks**
+- **Chapter 4: Graph Attention Networks**
 Discover the elegance of GANs in capturing the intricate dependencies in graph data, backed with practical examples and case studies.

-- **Chapter 6: Graph AutoEncoders**
+- **Chapter 5: Graph AutoEncoders**
 Unearth the potential of autoencoders in generating powerful graph embeddings, with a touch of hands-on implementations.

 #### Part 3: Advanced Topics
 Take a giant leap into the advanced realms of GNNs, uncovering cutting-edge techniques and large-scale applications.

-- **Chapter 7: Dynamic Graphs: Spatial-Temporal GNNs**
+- **Chapter 6: Dynamic Graphs: Spatial-Temporal GNNs**
 Step into the dynamic world where graphs evolve over time, and learn the specialized GNNs that capture spatial-temporal patterns.

-- **Chapter 8: Learning at Scale**
+- **Chapter 7: Learning at Scale**
 Master the strategies and techniques to scale GNNs for handling massive, real-world graph data, ensuring efficiency and performance.

+- **Chapter 8: Considerations for Graph Projects** Dive deep into the core of graph data structures, data modeling techniques, and efficient pipelining strategies essential for handling complex graph data.

 #### Appendices
 Equip yourself with the foundational concepts of graph theory and get up and running with the frameworks utilized throughout the book.